mishnit/mishnit.github.io/code-review-checklist.md

   - [ ] Invalid parameter values handled such that exceptions are not thrown
   - [ ] No sensitive information is logged or visible in a stacktrace

+# Note
-PS: Developers are highly recommended to use static code analysis tools and code profiling tools
+Managers are highly recommended to make static code analysis tools and code profiling tools available to their teammates